jyanar/flatiron-ccn-workshop-2025/docs/source/full/day2/head_direction.md

 for now we'll give you a decent choice.
 :::

-NeMoS includes [`Basis`](nemos_basis) objects to handle the construction and use of these basis functions.

-When we instantiate this object, the only arguments we need to specify is the number of functions we want, the mode of operation of the basis (`"conv"`), and the window size for the convolution.
+We can initialize the `RaisedCosineLogConv` by providing the number of basis functions and the window size for the convolution.
 With more basis functions, we'll be able to represent the effect of the corresponding input with the higher precision, at the cost of adding additional parameters.

 ```{code-cell} ipython3
 # a basis object can be instantiated in "conv" mode for convolving  the input.